TimPietrusky/atelier/docs/conventions.md

 - Image node (unified):
   - Mode: `generate` (default) or `uploaded` (short-circuits API calls).
   - Result metadata includes all generation settings (prompt, model, steps, guidance, seed, resolution) stored in `metadata.inputsUsed`.
-  - **Queue placeholders**: Live skeletons for ALL pending jobs (queued + running) that will execute this node via `addExecutionChangeListener`; filters out executions that already have results; disabled in "uploaded" mode; ephemeral (gone on reload).
+  - **Queue placeholders**: Live skeletons for ALL pending jobs (queued + running) that will execute this node via `addExecutionChangeListener`; matched by execution ID to prevent layout shifts when results arrive (placeholder is replaced in-place, not appended); disabled in "uploaded" mode; ephemeral (gone on reload).
   - **Historical settings**: Settings icon opens left panel (`ExecutionInspector`) showing persistent metadata stored with the image result; "Copy to Node" applies settings.
 Does NOT rely on ephemeral queue snapshots.
   - **Image source**: "From library" (asset table) or "upload" (local file); hidden in view-only mode.